Ambur POS Review

 We like TouchBistro for its combination of powerful software and affordable pricing.
 With this iPad POS system you get front of house tools; a floor plan creator; menu, customer, employee, and inventory management interfaces; plus access to a loyalty program and integrations with about a dozen different apps.
 TouchBistro customers can also get important hardware tools like a digital menu board, self-ordering kiosk, kitchen display system, and customer facing display.
 The best part is that your software and hardware costs can be bundled together and paid for month-to-month.
 Prices start at $105 per month.

 As we said earlier, Square for Restaurants manages to pack in more features at a lower cost than Ambur, making it an obvious choice as an alternative.
 Besides all the features also offered by Ambur, Square for Restaurants has a delivery management platform, loyalty program, and marketing and payroll add-ons.
-You’ll also get access to Square’s affordable payment processing rates, which start at 2.75%.
+You’ll also get access to Square’s affordable payment processing rates, which start at 2.6%.
 Like TouchBistro and Ambur, Square runs on iPads, and it features some of the most popular hardware options on the market.
-The price of Square for Restaurants is $60 for one terminal and an additional $20 for every terminal thereafter.
+The price of Square for Restaurants varies depending on the plan you choose.

 If you’re in the market for a restaurant POS system, there are, frankly, better options than Ambur POS.
 The price of the system does not justify what you get in return, and there are multiple options out there that exceed Ambur in terms of capability and price.
 In short, we recommend considering your alternatives.